asticode/go-astilectron/readme.md

 If no BaseDirectoryPath is provided, it defaults to the user's home directory path.

 The majority of methods are synchrone which means that when executing them `go-astilectron` will block until it receives a specific Electron event.
-This is the case of `.Start()` which will block until it receives the `did-finish-load` Electron WebContents event.
+This is the case of `.Start()` which will block until it receives the `app.event.ready` `astilectron` event.

 ### Create a window